Snowflake World Tour hits your city

 Incremental Refresh

-Incremental refresh is when a dynamic table processes only the rows that changed in the source table since the last refresh, rather than recomputing the entire table from scratch.
+Incremental refresh processes only the rows that changed since the last refresh, instead of recomputing the whole table.
+Let's generate new data and watch it work.

 CREATE OR REPLACE PROCEDURE generate_menu_items(num_rows INTEGER)